Improving trial generalizability using observational studies: Proofs

 Let $\boldsymbol{\theta}=(\bEta,\bbeta_{0},\bbeta_{1})$ denote the vector of nuisance parameters.
 Note that $\htau^{\mathrm{ACW}}$ is the solution to the estimating equation $N^{-1}\sum_{i=1}^{N}\phi(X_{i},A_{i},Y_{i},\delta_{i},\tildelta_{i};\tau,\widehat{\btheta})=0$, where

 Let $\boldsymbol{\theta}^{*}$ be the probability limits of $\widehat{\btheta}$.
-It suffices to show that $E\left\{ \phi(X,A,Y,\delta,\widetilde{\delta};\tau_{0},\btheta^{*})\right\} =0$ if either $\pi(X;\bEta)$ or $\mu_{a,\delta=1}(X;\bbeta_{a})\,(a=0,1$) is correctly specified.
+It suffices to show that $E\left\{ \phi(X,A,Y,\delta,\widetilde{\delta};\tau_{0},\btheta^{*})\right\} =0$ if either $\pi(X;\bEta)$ or $\mu_{a,1}(X;\bbeta_{a})\,(a=0,1$) is correctly specified.
 Under standard regularity conditions for M-estimators, $\htau^{\mathrm{ACW}}$ is consistent for $\tau$.
 Use iterated expectation, we can write

-The first term on the left-hand-side of \eqref{eq:Eofphi} is $0$ either one of the $\pi(X;\bEta)$ or $\mu_{a,\delta=1}(X;\bbeta_{a})\,(a=0,1$) is correctly specified, as shown in the proof of consistency in the CW estimators.
-Now consider the second term on the left-hand-side of \eqref{eq:Eofphi}.
+The first term on the left-hand side of \eqref{eq:Eofphi} is $0$ either one of the $\pi(X;\bEta)$ or $\mu_{a,1}(X;\bbeta_{a})\,(a=0,1$) is correctly specified, as shown in the proof of consistency in the CW estimators.
+Now consider the second term on the left-hand side of \eqref{eq:Eofphi}.